janwilmake/blog/2019/seven-mistakes-react-native-app.md

 7) Feature Ownership
 Not giving developers full feature ownership because there is a strong UI-UX/Frontend/Backend/Testing separation can negatively impact efficiency.
-Read more here https://karsens.com/code-ownership/.
+[Read more here](/2019/code-ownership).
 Of course it's not always possible to let developers have full feature ownership because then you'd need full-stack developers, but at least there should be a possibility for this, because it can be way more efficient.